ansible/ansible-lint/README.rst

       tags:
       - skip_ansible_lint

 Creating Custom Rules
 ---------------------

+TODO: Move the docs outside project readme and make the examples be included from source files, so we can test them and avoid having broken examples.

 Rules are described using a class file per rule.
 Default rules are named *DeprecatedVariableRule.py*, etc.